+Robinhood is a great platform.
 Before we get to reading the story below we only have one question for you, Robinhood, Robinhood or Robinhood?
 So you have a choice and it is Robinhood!
 What we mean by this is Robinhood has made giant strides in their acceptance of millennial trading in both Crypto, sliced stocks & even leverage for the younger crowd.
-Robinhood's tools, fees and options are amazingly easy to use for most.
+Robinhood’s tools, fees and options are amazingly easy to use for most.
 George Saber represents this new breed of Robinhood trader phenom.
 We expect to hear much more about Robinhood in the future!

 If you want to join now use our discount code Tradesmart to join Coin Observatory with a 55% discount.

-The Story of Coin Observatory's Robinhood Adventure
+Robinhood Adventure: The Story of Coin Observatory’s Ride

 Much can be said about the current market cycle, in a post-covid19 market crash world, where it took mainstream media 9 months to declare a “new bull market”.
 Smart money bought the dip.
 But buying the didn’t turn $514 into $38,345 and definitely not in 3 months.
 In this publication, I’ll show you what did!

 I’m going to highlight some of the strategies I used, from psychological, to risk management; Adaptive position sizing for modifying exposure to keep up with the market’s volatility, while not overexposing the portfolio.
 The journey from $514 to $38,345+ demanded adaptive strategies and stern execution.

 Origins and inspiration, 2019 was the year of “small account challenge” many traders took to twitter and youtube with ambitious goals, but for some reason, the majority conceded most of their returns.
 The fad came and went, yet a few still try to take on wall street and the fed.